cooljeanius/wesnoth-map-diff/README.md

 1 - Make sure you have Node on your system.
 If you don't have it, install it.
 If you are using macOS or Linux, you can install Node using [nvm](https://github.com/nvm-sh/nvm).
 On Windows, use [nvm-windows](https://github.com/coreybutler/nvm-windows).

-2 - Open the terminal on `utils/wesnoth-map-diff` folder and run the following command to install the project dependencies:
+2 - Open the terminal in the `wesnoth-map-diff` folder and run the following command to install the project dependencies:

 ```
 npm i